Before They Go - Information for Parents

 Know their plans for Leavers

-- Encourage your child to celebrating during the official Leavers period only which is Monday 23rd – Thursday 26th November 2020.
+- Encourage your child to celebrate during the official Leavers period only which is Monday 22nd – Thursday 25th November 2021.
 This is the safest time for them to celebrate.
 The weekend prior to Leavers has in the past attracted “toolies” or troublemakers who cause problems for school leavers.

 - Know the dates that your son or daughter will be away.

 - Know how they will be getting to and from their destination, and how they intend to travel around once they arrive.
 Know where your leaver is staying – obtain the name, address and contact details of the accommodation venue.

 - Obtain a copy of the accommodation contract and be familiar with the terms and conditions of the contract.
 Discuss these with your son or daughter.